 All of this combined is going to lead to leaks in the roof and a lot of water damage.
 To help you prevent roof leaks, you need to pay attention to all the bushes and trees that are on your property.
 It may be time to trim them up to ensure that no big branches are able to overhang on the roof and cause damage.

-If the worst has happened and you have a leak, check out this blog on how to prevent water damage.
+If the worst has happened and you have a leak, check out our related blog on how to prevent water damage in your home.

 Thanks for reading our post on enhancing and improving your roof.
 Arguably, it’s the most important element of your house, given it’s role in keeping you safe, warm and dry.